vuduc153/SpamFilter/README.md

 ## Usage

 To use the API, send a GET request with your review content in the field 'content' to `http://spamfilterap1.herokuapp.com/api/`

+The API server returns a JSON response with `{"ouput": 1}` for positive/spam inputs and correspondingly `{"output": 0}` for negative/non-spam inputs.